Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.md

 API's implementation does not, making it possible to present debugger errors to the developer in a way suited to the context.)

+### `shouldAvoidSideEffects`
+A boolean value used to ask a side-effectful native code to abort.

+If set to true, `JS::dbg::ShouldAvoidSideEffects(cx)` returns true.
+Native code can opt into this to support debugger who wants to perform side-effect-free evaluation.

 ## Debugger Handler Functions